sysung/w266-final-project/README.md

 `conda env create --prefix ./envs -f environment.yml`

 `conda activate ./envs`

+To shorten the long prefix in the shell, use the following command.
+You'll need to deactivate and reactivate for the change to take effect

+`conda config --set env_prompt '({name})'`

 If you have a library to add, you can use the following command to add it into the environment.yml